XilinJia/Negociant/README.md

 ### Contact

-If you have any questions about how to use the project or any suggestions about improving it, please feel free to communicate at https://github.com/XilinJia/Negociant.
+If you have any questions about how to use the project or any suggestions about improving it, please feel free to communicate me here.

 ---
 ### License